-- Demonstrate an understanding of standard-specific poetry elements and vocabulary.
+- Demonstrate an understanding of standard-specific poetry elements and vocabulary

-- Be aware of a difference in the delivery of a theme using poem versus song.
+- Be aware of a difference in the delivery of a theme using poem versus song

 Set Up and Prepare

-- Make handouts of the song.
+- Make a class set of handouts of the song lyrics.

 Step 2: Students will now review the poetic terms and definitions in their notebooks.
 This may be done individually or in groups.

 Step 4: Conduct a class discussion regarding the song and its relationship to poetry.
 Discuss the use of poetic elements within the song.

-Step 5: Play the song for the class and discuss the delivery of the "poem" and some of the other elements that are present when listening to it versus reading it.
+Step 6: Play the song for the class and discuss the delivery of the "poem" and some of the other elements that are present when listening to it versus reading it.

-Live-reading (in-class presentation)
+- Live-reading (in-class presentation)

-Radio-reading (on cassette or CD)
+- Radio-reading (on cassette or CD)

-Video-reading (on videotape)
+- Video-reading (on video)

-Powerpoetry-reading (PowerPoint presentation)
+- Powerpoetry-reading (PowerPoint presentation)

-will determine if students can find and create the poetry element of figurative
+By discussion and walking around, determine if students can find and create the poetry element of figurative language.